hallowelt/migrate-confluence/doc/configuration.md

 # Configuration

-The migration tool is controlled by two separate input files, both optional:
+The migration tool is controlled by two separate optional input files:

 * a **YAML config file** (`--config`), evaluated by `MigrationConfig`, that controls general migration behavior.